dalmo1991/superflexPy/doc/introduction.rst

 and process understanding.

-Models can differ depending on how the processes are represented (conceptual vs. physical based models) or on how the physical domain gets discretized (from lumped configurations to detailed grid-based models).
+Models can differ depending on how the processes are represented (conceptual vs. physical based models), and how the physical domain is discretized (from lumped configurations to detailed fully-distributed models).

 At the catchment scale, conceptual models are the most widely used class of models due to their ability to capture hydrological dynamics in a parsimonious